-Child Labor Topic Answer Summary YES Work permit required if under 18, except for minors employed by their parents or guardians or if their parent or guardian owns, operates or controls the farm.
-Meal and rest break requirements are the same as the ones for adults (see above).
-Additionally, they are entitled to one day off in seven (see Working Hours above).
-Minimum age: During school hours: 18 (16 if not required to attend school) Outside school hours: 12 Max hours: Ages 12 and 13 School in session: Can only work during school holidays, vacations, and weekends.
-Max hours per week.
-School not in session: 8 hours per day, 40 hours per week-no limit if employed by their parents or guardians or if their parent or guardian owns, operates or controls the farm.
-Limited to work hours between 7am to 7pm.
-From June 1 through Labor Day, can extend to 9pm.
-Ages 14 and 15 School in session: 8 hours per day, 40 hours per week.
-School not in session: 8 hours per day, 40 hours per week.
-School not in session: 8 hours per day, 40 hours per week.
-School not in session: 8 hours per day, 8 hours per week.
-School not in session: 8 hours per day, 8 hours on non-schooldays or any day before a non-school day.
-Max 48 hours per week.
-School in session: 9 hours per day, 8 hours on non-schooldays or any day before a non-school day.
-Max 48 hours per week.
-Limited to work between 5am and 10pm, or 12:30am on an evening before a non-school day There are rules on restricted and prohibited occupations.
-More details.
-There are rules on restricted and prombited occupations.
+required if under 18, except for minors employed by their parents or rif their parent or guardian owns, operates or controls the farm.
+It break requirements are the same as the ones for adults (see above).
+It they are entitled to one day off in seven (see Working Hours above).
+It is they are entitled to one day off in seven (see Working Hours above).
+It is they are entitled to one day off in seven (see Working Hours above).
+It is their parents or controls the farm. they are entitled to one day off in seven (see Working Hours above). ge: ng school hours: 18 (16 if not required to attend school) ng school hours: 18 (16 if not required to attend school) s 12 and 13 o School in session: Can only work during school holidays, vacations, and weekends.
+Max hours stated on work permit OR cannot exceed 8 hours per day/40 hours per week. o School not in session: 8 hours per day, 40 hours per week-no limit if employed by their parents or guardians or if their parent or guardian owns, operates or controls the farm. o Limited to work hours between 7am to 7pm.
+From June 1 through Labor Day, can extend to 9pm. s 14 and 15 o School in session: 3 hours on schooldays (outside of school hours), 8 hours on non-schooldays.
+Max 18 hours per week. o School not in session: 8 hours per day, 40 hours per week - no limit if employed by their parents or guardians or if their parent or guardian owns, operates or controls the farm. o Limited to work hours between 7am to 7pm.
+From June 1 through Labor Day, can extend to 9pm. nd older o School in session: 4 hours on schooldays, 8 hours on non-schooldays or any day before a non-school day.
+Max 48 hours per week. o School not in session: 8 hours per day, 48 hours per week. o School not in session: 8 hours per day, 48 hours per week. o Limited to work between 5am and 10pm, or 12:30am on an evening

+There are rules on restricted and prohibited occupations.
 More details.